 This study has been lead by Jens Jakob Andersen a former competitive runner, founder of RunRepeat and statistician from Copenhagen.
 He was assisted by Vania A. Nikolova, Ph.D. in Mathematical Analysis.

-At RunRepeat.com we collate reviews of running shoes.
-We do our utmost to help runners find the right pair of running shoes at the best price.
-Once in a while, we do in-depth studies on running.
+At RunRepeat.com we juxtapose reviews of running shoes.
+We do our best to help runners find the right pair of running shoes at the best price.
+We also do in-depth studies related to our sports categories.
 Learn more about what we do on our about page.

 Use of content